-To ensure an appropriate urban scale, the maximum allowable height for single and grouped dwellings is three storeys.
-The maximum building height shall be as per applicable
+To ensure an appropriate urban scale, the maximum allowable height for single and grouped dwellings is two storeys with a third habitable level permitted within the roof space for the Rise and Central district.
+The maximum allowable height in the Coast district for single and grouped dwellings is three storeys.